Chia seeds have become very popular within the health food industry.

 Chia is a great source of ALA so it may be prudent to avoid excess intake if you are already at risk of prostate cancer.

 How Do You Eat Chia Seeds?

-There several ways to incorporate chia seeds into your diet.
-They are flavorless and will take on any flavor that you add to it.
+There are several ways to incorporate chia seeds into your diet.
+They are flavorless and will take on any flavor that you add to them.

 It’s also important to note that they can absorb 10-12 times their weight in liquids.

 Here are 10 simple ways to use the seeds:

 - Add to water: Some people make chia water by mixing 1/4 c chia seeds with 4 cups of water.
 Since the seeds offer no flavor so you may want to add flavor to this by adding a small amount of fruit juice.

 - Make a chia pudding: This is the most popular way to incorporate them.
 There are many recipe ideas available for puddings and it makes a great breakfast or snack.
 Since the seeds are flavorless, you can add your desired flavors – cocoa, coconut, or simply sweetened with honey or maple syrup.
 Then top it with fresh fruit and nuts.